iiccsss/iiccsss.github.io/_pages/registration.md

 </style>

 <!--<a class="btn btn-primary btn" href="https://docs.google.com/forms/d/e/1FAIpQLSeEjYg2izgcBxttCG3aYgRvPe69L7VsyzoTECD7aL-rAjlmUA/viewform?usp=sf_link">Register here!</a>-->
-We are currently planning the 2025 iteration which will take place in Darmstadt.
+We are currently planning the 2025 iteration which will take place in Darmstadt from 1st to 5th of September.
-The registration will open in spring 2025.
+The registration will open in May 2025.

 ### Registration fees
 Participation in the summer school is free of charge; however, in order to confirm your registration, you will be required to pay a deposit of €20, which you will get back at the start of the summer school.
 Reimbursement of the deposit is only possible in case of attendance.